arla-sigl-2022/monitoring/README.md

 npm start
 ```

-Start your `docker-compose` from the arlaide-database workshop, to have your Postgres instance running.
+Start your `docker-compose` from the garlaxy-database workshop, to have your Postgres instance running.

 Now, navigate to your app and load some help requests.